 Before any creative decisions, get the basics right:

-Straighten the horizon.
+Straighten and crop.
 Crooked horizons are the fastest way to make a photo feel "off," and the easiest thing to fix.
-Your eye is incredibly sensitive to horizontal lines.
+Crop with intention to remove distractions at the edges, not to fix composition (that ship has sailed).

 Set white balance.
 If your photo has an obvious color cast (too orange indoors, too blue in shade), fix it now.
 Everything else builds on this foundation.